Environment and human rights risks in mining of ICT minerals

 Swedwatch’s case study illustrates several human rights risks inherent in large-scale mining of minerals, particularly in poor areas with weak institutions and low enforcement of law.
 Findings also highlight the need for efficient human rights due diligence by companies that source high-risk minerals.
 In recent years, companies in the ICT sector have taken steps to address risks particularly associated with the extraction of so-called conflict minerals and cobalt.
 Although efforts may vary between companies, Swedwatch’s findings indicate that the ICT sector needs to expand this scope in order to adequately address human rights and environmental risks.

-The report Copper with a cost was conducted within the EU-wide campaign Make ICT Fair aiming to improve the lives of workers and communities affected by the production of ICT devices such as smartphones and laptops.
+The report Copper with a cost – Human rights and environmental risks in the minerals supply chains of ICT was conducted within the EU-wide campaign Make ICT Fair aiming to improve the lives of workers and communities affected by the production of ICT devices such as smartphones and laptops.
 Through awareness raising, research and advocacy, the campaign highlights human rights and environmental impacts along the ICT supply chains and informs on solutions.
 Make ICT Fair is mainly funded by the EU and partly co-financed by Sida.